MARTIMM/raku-mongodb-driver/README.md

 * Test to compare documents
 * Test group aggregation keyf field and finalize
 * Test map reduce aggregation more thoroughly.
-* Map_reduce, look into scope. argument is not used.
+* Map-reduce, look into scope. argument is not used.
 * Explain changed after mongodb 3.0
 * Testing $mod in queries seems to have problems in version 3.0.5
 * Get info about multiple accounts instead of one at the time